 Not illegal, but not specified by law.
-In Argentina, home education it's not expressly forbidden, which is why it is not illegal.
+In Argentina, home education is not expressly forbidden, which is why it is not illegal.
 Nor is the practice regulated by a specific law (as in other countries).
 A situation of "allegality" is found.

-The National Education Law (No. 26.206) regulates the exercise of the constitutional rights to teach and learn and places the State as guarantor of the right to education, in accordance with the provisions of Article 75,19 CN 5) and different International Treaties of which Argentina is a signatory.
-It also provides that the family is the "natural and primary agent" in the education of children and recognizes the right of mothers and fathers to choose an educational institution that responds to their philosophical, ethical or religious convictions, according to International Treaties.
-Also, the current Civil Code of Argentina determines in Article 646, C that the duties of the parents include "respect the right of children and adolescents to be heard and to participate in their educational process, as well as in everything related to their personal rights".
+The National Education Law (No. 26.206) regulates the exercise of the constitutional rights to teach and learn, placing the State as guarantor of the right to education in accordance with the provisions of Article 75,19 CN 5) and different International Treaties of which Argentina is a signatory.
+It also provides that the family is the "natural and primary agent" in the education of children and recognizes the right of parents to choose an educational institution that responds to their philosophical, ethical, or religious convictions, according to International Treaties.
+Also, the current Civil Code of Argentina determines in Article 646, C that the duties of the parents include "respect[ing] the right of children and adolescents to be heard and to participate in their educational process, as well as in everything related to their personal rights".

-Although it is the same law that establishes the obligation of mothers and fathers to ensure the concurrence of children in school establishments for the fulfillment of schooling.
+However, it is the same law that establishes the obligation of mothers and fathers to ensure the concurrence of children in school establishments for the fulfillment of schooling.

 Faced with this legal tension between National Education Law (No. 26,206) and the National Constitution (in addition to international treaties), those who carry out processes of "education without school" usually rely on the prevailing provisions of the Constitution regarding the primary role of parents and the family.
-In addition, there are mechanisms of "alternative schooling" provided by the formal education system that allow accrediting formal knowledge to those who do not attend school regularly.
-The figure of "free student" is present in several districts of Argentina, like the City of Buenos Aires, Rio Negro province, Córdoba province and others.
+In addition, there are mechanisms of "alternative schooling" provided by the formal education system that allows accrediting formal knowledge to those who do not attend school regularly.
+The figure of "free student" is present in several districts of Argentina, like the City of Buenos Aires, Rio Negro province, Córdoba province, and others.

-Franco Iacomella (firstname.lastname@example.org) - REEVO, Alternative Education Network
+REEVO, Alternative Education Network

 Universidad Nacional del Sur (Argentina)